-In contrast, recall that Example 6 illustrates a case in which a k-inside policy does not provide sender k-anonymity against a policy-aware attacker, leading to the following claim (for proof see[12]).
+In contrast, the Example 6 also illustrates a case in which a k-inside policy does not provide sender k-anonymity against a policy-aware attacker, leading to the following claim (for proof see[12]).

 Proposition 3.
 Not all k-inside policies provide sender kanonymity against policy-aware attackers.